Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: INTRODUCTION

 \section{INTRODUCTION}

-Grasping and placing of a large diversity of novel items is a fundamental problem in mobile manipulation, necessary for robots to be useful in real-world settings like the home.
-Significant progress has been made over the past decade, showing mobile manipulators grasping a diversity of items in lab settings.
-However, many grasping works abstract away different parts of the robot stack, leading to assumptions that do not hold in the real-world (e.g. perfect perception, known obstacle geometries, etc.).
-Furthermore, few works have (1) been able to make the jump to the real world, or (2) exhibited reliability close to necessary for real-world deployment.
+Grasping and extracting diverse, novel objects from densely cluttered environments is a fundamental challenge in mobile manipulation and a key requirement for real-world robot deployment.
+Many impressive recent works have shown mobile manipulators grasping a diversity of items in lab settings.
+However, many grasping works abstract away different parts of the robot stack, leading to assumptions that do not hold in the real-world (e.g. perfect perception, known obstacle geometries, etc.), and exhibit very clean environments or ``structured'' clutter that is not representative of the realistic clutter.
+As a result, few works have (1) been able to make the jump to the real world or (2) exhibited reliability close to necessary for real-world deployment.
 This is reflected in the dearth in widespread deployments of commercial mobile manipulators.

 Because of the varying assumptions made for different systems, one of the major challenges facing the field is even \textit{identifying} the difficult problems and primary bottlenecks for robot grasping in the wild.
 Furthermore, the lack of large-scale testing naturally creates an increased focus on complexity, while hindering focus on reliability (arguably one of the most important metrics for deployment).
-Therefore, one of the main contributions of this paper is to address the key question: \textit{What are critical practical considerations and current bottlenecks for improving robot grasping for mobile manipulators?}
+Therefore, one of the main contributions of this paper is to address the key question: \textit{What are critical practical considerations and current bottlenecks for improving robot grasps and extracts for mobile manipulators?}

 In this paper, we present the grasping pipeline for SHOPPER, an autonomous mobile manipulation robot designed for in-the-wild grocery store shopping.
 We do not abstract away any part of the robot stack (i.e. we run perception, motion planning, navigation, etc. all on-robot and online), and we operate in an \textit{unmodified} real-world grocery store.
 While the non-grasping portions of the stack are outside the scope of this paper (see \cite{MMT2023} and Fig. \ref{fig:system_diagram}), the fact that they run online ensures that we are dealing with realistic in-the-wild conditions for the robot.
 This fully integrated system serves as a state-of-the-art research platform for continuous testing and development, and the focus on the grocery store allows us to easily measure quantitative success metrics, enabling practical insights and data-driven development.